How to Pick the Best Hay to Feed Goats

 First, the basics, what exactly is hay?

-You may have heard the terms hay and straw used interchangeably in a conversation.
-Even though they are two different things they are commonly referred to interchangeably.
-Hay is used for feeding animals because it contains the entire plant; the stem, leaf, and seed head.
-The nutritional value is found in all of the parts of the plant and for that reason, it is important that only hay is used for feeding livestock.
+1. Hay is used for feeding animals because it contains the entire plant; the stem, leaf, and seed head.
+The nutritional value is found in all of the parts of the plant, so it is important that only hay is used for feeding livestock.

-Straw, on the other hand, is used more in gardening and landscaping because it does not contain the seeds of the plant.
+2. Straw, on the other hand, is used more in gardening and landscaping because it does not contain the seeds of the plant.
 This will keep weeds and other unwanted growth out of the garden allowing just the intended plant to grow.

-There are three different types of hay, Grass, Legume and Cereal Grain.
+There are three different types of hay, Grass, Legume, and Cereal Grain.

-• Grass Hay can be timothy, orchard grass or other types of grass or broom grass.
+• Grass Hay can be timothy, orchard grass, or other types of grass or broom grass.

 • Legume includes alfalfa, clover, or soy.